Teaching

 Students looking for topics for their final theses may choose among the ones provided below or approach us with their own suggestions.

-A short and concise guide on how to write a final thesis (or a seminar paper) can be found here (opens in new tab).
+A short and concise guide on how to write a final thesis (or a seminar paper) can be found here (PDF file) (opens in new tab).
 We strongly recommend to study the brochure at the start of your final thesis project.

 • Programming and analysing an agent-based computational model

-Master thesis, Master thesis (30 CP)
+Master thesis (30 CP), Master thesis

 Your task is to replicate the coding of an existing agent-based model using the platform Repast Simphony, or to code your model of choice using the platform Repast Simphony and analyse it.
 For the latter option, you may choose a textbook model you learned about during your studies, or a topic from another area of interest.